lenny1-ux/AgriPricePulse-pitch/README.md

-# Market Prices Dashboard - Project Pitch Deck
+# AgriPricePulse - Project Pitch Deck

 ## Overview
 This pitch deck presents the Market Prices Dashboard project - a comprehensive real-time agricultural commodity pricing platform for Kenya.
 The presentation combines business strategy, technical innovation, and market analysis to demonstrate the project's potential impact and commercial viability.